The VA has occupancy requirements for veteran borrowers, but there are some exceptions to the rules we'll explore below.

 While the VA offers these exceptions, lenders also have their own standards that might affect occupancy requirements.

-There’s also a unique wrinkle for VA Streamline refinance loans.
-In these cases, veterans only have to certify that they previously occupied the home.
+There’s also a unique case for VA Streamline refinance loans.
+In these cases, Veterans only have to certify that they previously occupied the home.

 For example, a Veteran who buys a home with a VA loan and then gets transferred overseas can rent out the home and still refinance that existing mortgage based on prior occupancy.

 VA lenders need to prove that you plan to use your VA loan to purchase a home as your primary residence, so you must agree to occupy the house yourself for at least 12 months.
 After that, you can rent out your current home without having to refinance.

 We recommend speaking with your loan servicer before renting your VA loan home to someone else.

 Reach out to a VA loan specialist today at Veterans United!